 Washington, D.C. is rife with activities for families with small children.
 From neighborhood parks, to the zoo, the National Mall and even theater for the very young, D.C. is a great place to keep your little ones entertained.
+Starting in late January, the National Portrait Gallery got in on the fun too.

 In conjunction with the Explore!
 Children’s Museum of Washington, D.C., the National Portrait Gallery now has a special space for children ages 18 months to 8 years old to play and explore art in a space that makes them feel welcome.
 The large bright red room, on the first floor of the museum has several interactive stations for kids.
 It is designed specifically with the younger art appreciator in mind.